thiagosindra/higher-resolution-hypothesis/docs/sections/stimming-reactive-loops.md

     <h2>Stimming and Reactive Motor Loops</h2>

     <p>Stimming—self-stimulatory repetitive movements such as hand-flapping, rocking, finger-tapping, pacing, or object manipulation—has historically been framed as maladaptive behavior requiring suppression.
-The Distributed Pathway Model offers a mechanistic alternative: stimming originates as a reactive motor cascade when distributed activation exceeds inhibitory containment and spills into motor regions, then secondarily entrains sensory and interoceptive circuits into stabilizing feedback loops that reduce systemic entropy through rhythmic coherence.</p>
+The Distributed Pathway Model offers a mechanistic alternative: stimming originates as a reactive motor cascade when distributed activation exceeds inhibitory containment and spills into motor regions.
+In this framework, stimming is modeled as reactive output—an involuntary consequence of distributed propagation—rather than as an instrument of regulation.</p>

     <h3>Reactive Motor Cascade</h3>